 Waste and Recycling Measures

-Due to increased production in response to strong demand, waste output in FY 2018 increased 1.6 % year-on-year.
-On the other hand, we continue to maintain a recycling rate over 99 % (99.45 %) by prioritizing reusing resources, such as by selling waste materials as a valuable resource.
+Output of waste and other substances in FY 2019 decreased by 1.7% year on year.
+Meanwhile, we continue to maintain a recycling rate over 99% by prioritizing reusing resources.
+We appoint and train “Eco Leaders” and “Industrial Waste Leaders” at each Shimadzu location to promote initiatives for establishing a recycling-oriented society that uses the Earth’s limited resources efficiently.
 Furthermore, we monitor suppliers, including regular site inspections of waste management vendors, and have established and implemented company regulations intended to ensure compliance with laws and regulations.

 Waste Output and Recycle Rates